danieloh30/azure-doc/articles/aks/howto-deploy-java-quarkus-app.md

 ### 3.4.
 Re-deploy the Quarkus application to AKS

-To patch the existing deployment in the AKS cluster, create a `patch-deployment.yml` file in the `kube` directory.
+To patch the existing deployment in the AKS cluster, create a `patch-deployment.yml` file in the `src/kube` directory.

 Add the following specification to the YAML file.
 Make sure to replace `USERNAME` with your own username.